camunda/camunda-docs/docs/reference/feel/language-guide/feel-data-types.md

 ---
 id: feel-data-types
 title: Data Types
+description: "This document outlines data types, including null, number, string, boolean, and more."
 ---

-This document outlines data types, including null, number, string, boolean, and more.

 A value can have one of the following types.